What hiring managers actually look for

 Resume summary examples you can steal

-"Recent graduate with a B.A. in Psychology seeking substitute teaching positions.
-Experience tutoring college peers and volunteering in after-school programs."
+"Recent graduate with a B.A. in Psychology and an active substitute teaching permit, seeking daily K-8 assignments.
+Tutored college peers and volunteered in after-school programs, applying patience and clear routines to keep small groups on task."

-"Former retail manager seeking substitute teaching while pursuing a teaching certification.
-4 years of experience training teams of 15+ and managing daily operations."
+"Former retail manager moving into education, available for substitute assignments while pursuing teaching certification.
+Four years training teams of 15 plus and managing daily operations, skilled in de-escalation and time management under pressure."

 5 mistakes that get substitute teacher resume (no experience) resumes rejected